Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Actor-Critic Regularized by Average Bellman Error

-Here, the policy is evaluated by the function that minimizes the squared Bellman error.
+where we assume $s_0$ is the fixed initial state in this example and recall that $f(s,\pi) = \sum_{a \in \cA} \pi(a|s) f(s,a).$ Here, the policy is evaluated by the function that minimizes the squared Bellman error.
 However, insufficient data coverage may lead the critic to give an unreliable evaluation of the policy.
-To address this, the critic can compute a \textit{Bellman-consistent} pessimistic evaluation of $\pi$ \cite{xie2021bellman}, which picks the most pessimistic $f \in \cF$ that approximately satisfies the Bellman equation.
-Introducing a hyperparameter $\beta \geq 0$ to tradeoff between pessimism and Bellman consistency yields the following actor-critic update:
+To address this, the critic can compute a \textit{Bellman-consistent} pessimistic evaluation of $\pi$~\citep{xie2021bellman}, which picks the most pessimistic $f \in \cF$ that approximately satisfies the Bellman equation.
+Introducing a hyperparameter $\beta \geq 0$ to tradeoff between pessimism and Bellman consistency yields the following criteria for the critic:

 \citet{cheng2022adversarially} argue that instead of the above \textit{absolute pessimism}, a \textit{relative pessimism} approach of optimizing the performance of $\pi$ \textit{relative} to the behavior policy, results in an algorithm that improves over the behavior policy for any $\beta \geq 0$ (i.e., robust policy improvement).
-Incorporating relative pessimism in the update rule gives the ATAC algorithm \cite{cheng2022adversarially}:
+Incorporating relative pessimism in the update rule gives the ATAC algorithm~\citep{cheng2022adversarially}: